magenta-aps/mox/README.rst

 To install the OIO REST API, run ``install.sh``

+By default, you will be prompted to reinstall the python virtualenv if it already exists, and reinstall/overwrite the database if it already exists.

+To always answer yes to these questions, pass the ``-y`` parameter.

+Run ``install.sh -h`` for a list of options.

 **NOTE:** PostgreSQL 9.3 or later is required.
 If PostgreSQL is not installed on your system already, it will be during installation.